Giants vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has recorded 177 hits with 40 doubles, a triple, 39 home runs and 94 walks.
-He has driven in 106 runs with 14 stolen bases.
+- Mookie Betts has put up 178 hits with 40 doubles, a triple, 39 home runs and 95 walks.
+He has driven in 107 runs with 14 stolen bases.

 Betts Recent Games